mino-hidetoshi/RS41Sync/README.md

 # RS41Sync
-A bit boundary detection filter for RS41 Radio Sonde receivers.
+A synchronization filter for RS41 Radio Sonde receivers.